Conductance and Influence-Capital: Modeling Online Social Influence: Social Class, Expertise, and Influence during COVID

-\sh{Determine the occupations of Twitter users.} We match user occupation against the Minor Group Occupational Classes of the O*NET occupational taxonomy \citep{onet} using textual fuzzy matching \citep{zhao2021exploring}.
-We search each user's Twitter description and select the first matched occupation (following \citep{sloan2015tweets})---assuming people list their actual occupation first, before hobbies or and other information.
+\sh{Determine the occupations of Twitter/X users.} To establish occupational classifications as proxies for social class, we implement a systematic approach for identifying users' professions \cite{Kern2019}.
+We match user occupation against the Minor Group Occupational Classes of the O*NET occupational taxonomy \citep{onet} using textual fuzzy matching \citep{turrell2018using}.
+O*NET described users better than other taxonomies investigated.
+We search each user's Twitter/X description and select the first matched occupation (following \citet{sloan2015tweets})---assuming people list their actual occupation first, before hobbies and other information.
+We validated the classifier on $100$ labeled users, where ground-truth labels were derived by two annotators, with disagreement resolved by discussion.
+The classifier has a mean macro-F1 of $0.54$, comparable to the classification performance reported by literature \cite{mukherjee2021determining}.

-\sh{The influence of occupations.} \cref{subfig:occupation-classes} shows the distribution of influence scores for occupations with more than a thousand users in the \covid dataset. \textit{Executives}, the \textit{Media}, and the \textit{Military} yield among the highest online influences.
-This result is hardly surprising for the former two.
-The latter is an occupation with high bipartisan support and respect in the US -- home of most English-speaking Twitter users.
-Notably, \textit{Media} and \textit{Entertainers} are not only influential but have the most prominent online presences, perhaps on account of their attention-related business models.
-At the opposite end of the spectrum (and somewhat suprisingly) are \textit{Architects}, \textit{Engineers} and \textit{Computer Specialists} with the lowest influence. \textit{Engineers}, although prominent online, are not very influential and \textit{Computer Specialists} have less influence than the general public.